sdmans/shopping-app/README.md

 Plan:
 * [ ] Finish ReadMe file with initial details about the project
+* [ ] Create MVP for project.
+What do you need to get the functionality for the project working and what can wait?
 * [ ] Locate an API with the grocery information you'll need
 * [ ] Test API for for intial information you need for the Item object
 * [ ] Create basic idea for the project on Codepen, then link it here
 * [ ] Create initial designs for the project

+Minimum Viable Product